This page in:

 Kim was joined on the panel by Ivanka Trump, advisor to the US President, who spurred efforts to create the Women Entrepreneurs Financing Initiative (We-Fi), a new facility backed by 14 countries to help knock down the unfair and unequal obstacles that stifle women-owned business.
 We-Fi, which held its first operational meeting this week, has just opened its doors for business.
 It’s the first significant fund committed to a holistic approach to support women-owned businesses, leveraging public and private sector efforts.

-Advisor to the President, The White House
+Advisor to the President, United States of America

 Cabinet Member and Minister of State for International Cooperation, United Arab Emirates